-4 Southern Muslims, mother tongue and language medium
+Southern Muslims, mother tongue, and medium

-Southern Muslim leaders first promoted their separate racial identity as "Ceylon Moors" in the late nineteenth century to establish a claim to separate political representation (McGilvray and Raheem 2007).
+Southern Muslim leaders first promoted their separate racial identity as "Cevlon Moors" in the late nineteenth century to establish a claim to separate political representation (McGilvray and Raheem 2007).
 The Legislative Council was a governing body comprised of non-official members who represented distinct racial groups.
 Ponnambalam Ramanathan (1851-1930), a Tamil Hindu politician, was the "Tamil" representative (he was also thought to represent Tamil-speaking Moors) (Thiranagama 2011).
-In 1885 he made a speech to the other members that used physical, social, and cultural evidence to argue that the Moors of Ceylon were ethnologically Tamils.
+In 1885, he made a speech to the other members that used physical, social, and cultural evidence to argue that the Moors of Cevlon were ethnologically Tamils.
 His speech angered southern Muslim leaders because it denied their right to separate political representation.
-I. L. M. Abdul Azeez (1867- 1950), a prominent Colombo-based lawyer and Muslim leader, explained in response that Sri Lankan Muslims only spoke Tamil as a first language because their Arab ancestors had adopted the local language for convenience.
-He denied the physical resemblance of Muslims to Tamils, but accepted the mixture of Muslim and Tamil blood, explaining that some Arab traders had intermarried with local Tamil women (Nuhman 2007; Samaraweera 1979).
+I. L. M. Abdul Azeez (1867-1950), a prominent Colombo-based lawyer and Muslim leader, explained in response that Sri Lankan Muslims only spoke Tamil as a first language because their Arab ancestors had adopted the local language for convenience.
+He denied the physical resemblance of Muslims to Tamils, but accepted the mixture of Muslim and Tamil blood, explaining that some Arab traders had intermarried with local Tamil women (Nuhman 2007; Samaraweera 1997).

 I. L. M. Abdul Azeez's arguments reconciled Muslims' widespread use of Tamil with their non-Tamil identity.
 In the nineteenth and twentieth centuries, some Muslim leaders emphasized Sri Lankan Muslims' lack of attachment to any particular language.
 Others, influenced by language-based models of ethnicity, debated whether Arabic, Tamil, or Sinhala should be their mother tongue (McGilvray and Raheem 2007).
-In 1884, Sidde Lebbe (1838-1898), a prominent Colombo-based Muslim activist, cited historical reasons to make the case that Arabic is the mother tongue of Muslims.
-Two years later he suggested that Muslims study Arabic, Tamil, English, and Sinhala.
+In 1884, M. C. Siddi Lebbe (1838-1898), a prominent Colombo-based Muslim leader, cited historical reasons to make the case that Arabic is the mother tongue of Muslims.
+Two years later, he suggested that Muslims study Arabic, Tamil, English, and Sinhala.
 He added that Arabic was of particular importance because it is the language of the religion of Muslims.
-In the mid twentieth century, Badiuddin Mahmud (1904-1997), a Colombo-based politician, argued that Muslims should adopt Sinhala as their mother tongue.
-A. M.A.
-Azeez (1911-1973), who grew up in Jaffna, stated that Tamil is the mother tongue of Muslims because it is their home language (Imtiyaz and Hoole 2011; McGilvray and Raheem 2007; Nuhman 2007).
+In the mid-twentieth century, Deshamanya Badiuddin Mahmud (1904-1997), a Colombo-based politician, argued that Muslims should adopt Sinhala as their mother tongue.
+A. M. A. Azeez (1911-1973), an intellectual who grew up in Jaffna, stated that Tamil is the mother tongue of Muslims because it is their home language (Imtiyaz and Hoole 2011; McGilvray and Raheem 2007; Nuhman 2007).

-Sri Lankan Muslims' differing views regarding the issue of mother tongue is a reflection of their diversity.
-Historically, socio-culturally, economically, and politically distinct from their counterparts in the war-ravaged North and East, southern Muslims live in scattered pockets among Sinhalas and/or Tamils (O'Sullivan 1999).
-Their vulnerability vis-à-vis Sinhalas and Tamils shaped their participation in Sri Lankan politics in the twentieth century.
+Sri Lankan Muslims' differing views regarding the issue of mother tongue reflect their diversity as a community.
+Historically, linguistically, socioculturally, economically, and politically distinct from their counterparts in the war-ravaged north and east, southern Muslims live in scattered pockets among Sinhalas and/or Tamils (O'Sullivan 1999).5 Their vulnerability visà-vis Sinhalas and Tamils shaped their participation in Sri Lankan politics in the twentieth century.
 The Sinhala-Muslim riots of 1915, which started in Kandy and spread to Colombo, caused Muslims to seek the protection of the British government.
 Political issues related to the riots turned Muslims against Tamil leaders and the possibility of "Tamil-speaking" ethnic solidarity (Thiranagama 2011).
-After Muslim candidates were defeated in the independent nation's first elections in 1948, they switched to a policy of accommodation with the Sinhala-majority government, a strategy which brought them valuable concessions.
-For example, during his tenure as Minister of Education in the early 1970s, Badiuddin Mahmud convinced the government to open Muslim training colleges, a new category of Muslim government schools, and fund the development of a curriculum for teaching Islam in schools (McGilvray and Raheem 2007).
+After Muslim candidates were defeated in the independent nation's first elections in 1948, they switched to a policy of accommodation with the Sinhala-majority government, a strategy that brought them valuable concessions.
+For example, during his tenure as Minister of Education in the early 1970s, Deshamanya Badiuddin Mahmud convinced the government to open Muslim training colleges, a new category of Muslim government schools, and fund the development of a curriculum for teaching Islam in schools (McGilvray and Raheem 2007).